gooh/gooh.github.com/_posts/2011-02-16-PHPUCEU-and-PHPDays-in-Manchester.md

 After that I saw [Volker Dusch][18]'s talk [**"Clean Code - Stop wasting my time"**][19].
 The talk mainly focused on superfluous commenting in source code, doc blocks and commit messages.
 Again, quite interesting and also quite entertaining due to Volker's ranting presentation style.

-&gt; It's not so much about the talks than about the coffee breaks - Judith Andresen
+> It's not so much about the talks than about the coffee breaks - Judith Andresen

-Along the lines of that quote I skipped the next session to meet Mark Baker of PHPExcel then.
+Along the lines of that quote I skipped the next session to meet [Mark Baker](20) of PHPExcel then.
 I only knew Mark from StackOverflow so far and was happy to finally meet him in person.
 Was a pleasure.

 The last session of the day was Arne Blankert's talk **"PHPDox &ndash; an alternative to PHPDocumentor"**.
 PHPDox aims to finally supersede the aged PHPDocumentor tool.
 At the time of the conference, phpdox was nearing completion and looked quite promising already.
 It's available on github.

 After that it was socializing again.
 The conference venue, Pitcher and Piano, is a bar chain so we didnt have to relocate for the evening.
 The second floor was reserved for us.
 I spent quality time with good talking and a couple of free drinks sponsored by the conf organisers before heading back to the hotel at about 11pm again.

-###Day 2
+### Day 2

 When we arrived on the second day, they were still cleaning the room.
 So there was some delay before the voting and the sessions could start.